 You can use a MIDI input to trigger playback of a cell.
-Plug a MIDI controller source into the MIDI input jack, and configure the MIDI device to use MIDI Channel 10.
-Now you can use the MIDI device to trigger cells.
+Plug a MIDI controller source into the MIDI input jack, and configure the MIDI device to use the GlobalMIDI channel selected in Settings.
+(See Global Module Settings above to learn how to set the GlobalMIDI channel.)Now you can use the MIDI device to trigger cells.
 MIDI inputs for notes 36 to 51 map to the clips in the grid as shown in the diagram on the right.
-The Scene Triggers for EXT1 through EXT4 are assigned notes 52 to 55.
+The Scene Triggers for EXT1 through EXT4 are assigned notes 55 to 52 for use as Scene Triggers and Recording triggers.
+However, these MIDI mappings for notes 52 to 55 do not work with modulation.

-Figure 7: MIDI Cell Mapping
+Figure 8: MIDI Cell Mapping

 - The MIDI input uses a Tip Ring Sleeve (TRS) connection compatible with the Arturia BeatStep Pro.
 Be sure to use a TRS cable and not a TS cable.
-Read the blog post Mini TRS Jacks for MIDI Connections Compatibility Guide on our website at https://1010music.com/stereo-minijacks-midi-connections-compatibility-guide for more details about MIDI TRS cable compatibility. - Bitbox by default responds to MIDI inputs on MIDI Channel 10, which is the default channel for the drum part on the BeatStep Pro. - Bitbox can also use MIDI input to modulate parameters.
+Read the blog post Mini TRS Jacks for MIDI Connections Compatibility Guide on our website at https://1010music.com/stereo-minijacks-midi-connections-compatibility-guide for more details about MIDI TRS cable compatibility and when you need to use a MIDI Adapter. - Bitbox by default responds to MIDI inputs on MIDI Channel 10, which is the default channel for the drum part on the BeatStep Pro.
+You can change this in the Global Module Settings as described above. - · Bitbox can also use MIDI input to modulate parameters.
 See Use Modulation to Control Playback below. - Bitbox can also use MIDI inputs on other channels to trigger playback of slices within a Slicer cell.
-See Use MIDI to Trigger Slice Playback below for more information.
+See Use MIDI to Trigger Slice Playback below for more information. - The MIDI parameter for a cell can be used to configure a cell to be triggered by a MIDI channel other than the GlobalMIDI channel.